 During the 1950s, Flear & Thomson became a Limited Company and control passed to Andrew Buchanan, an employee for many years.
 The business underwent steady expansion under Buchanan and his son George, who took charge of the business in 1972, adding Vauxhall and Fiat franchises to the business.

 In 1992, the company became the sole appointed dealer for Nissan cars in Fife, starting a 20-year partnership that makes Flear & Thomson the Japanese manufacturer’s second-oldest representative in the UK.
-The acquisition of the local Kia franchise in 2003 extended the company’s remit still further.
+The acquisition of the local Kia franchise in 2003 extended the company’s remit .
+Further expansion in 2017 brought the opening of our second Kia Motors dealership in the City of Stirling.
 Today, Flear & Thomson, in the care of a third generation of Buchanans, looks forward to remaining a trusted and established business serving customers across Fife and the surrounding counties.